Tuesday Q+A: How to Achieve Greater Squat Depth - video tutorial on proper squat form for a deep squat by John Sifferman

 swings

 There really is no reason to dread not being able to squat.
 If you work on your rock bottom squat, and just can’t seem to do it without raising your heels, don’t sweat it.
 It doesn’t mean you’re any less athletic or unhealthy, it’s just not one of the literally infinite exercises that works for you.
-You’ll just have to choose a different exercise from the millions available.
+You’ll just have to choose a different exercise from the many that are available.

 That was great advice, thanks.